How to Buy Your First Home

 Determine If You Are Ready to Buy a Home

-You should take the time to get out of debt and save up an emergency fund, before you purchase your first home.
-You should also pay off your credit card debt before purchasing a home.
-While you may be under pressure to buy a home from friends or family, you should wait until you're truly ready.
+Consider getting out of debt (or at least reducing your debt) and saving up an emergency fund before you purchase your first home.
+Look for ways to reduce high-interest credit card debt before purchasing a home.
+While you may be under pressure to buy a home from friends or family, it might make sense financially to wait until you're truly ready.

 Start Shopping for a Loan